A quiet prompt before thought friction takes hold.

 When one of these moments occurs, MindEntry can open and offer the most relevant next step.

-That might mean shouting a thought, flipping it, scheduling it again, entering Backroom, zoning out, releasing it, reviewing what kept returning, or simply doing nothing.
+That might mean shouting a thought, flipping it, scheduling it again, entering Backroom, zoning out, releasing it, creating a recipe, starting a CogniHack, or simply doing nothing.

 In the morning, MindEntry can ask: